crowdcode-de/KissMDA/README.md

 3. [Acceleo](http://www.eclipse.org/acceleo) looks pretty nice.
 The project is active and alive.
 The main problem is that it uses a DSL named MOFM2T (MTL) to generate artifacts.
 You can read the [getting started document of Acceleo](http://wiki.eclipse.org/Acceleo/Getting_Started) to understand how Acceleo generator works.
 Additionally everything in Acceleo is quite Eclipse centered.
 So you need the MTL editor from Eclipse, imagine if something happens just like oAW.
+You will stuck with an old Eclipse version!

 Our solution is KissMDA (Keep It Simple Stupid, MDA!).